5 reasons to be excited about life at International Hall

 - Read Next

-- Making the most of your first year at UoL!
-Welcome to...
+- Welcome to...
 Bloomsbury What is it like to live in the Intercollegiate Halls of Residence?
-11 ways to make your student room more cosy Why my sports team made university amazing...
-Blog: Why I chose to stay sober at university What's Browzer?
-Cost of LIVING in London The ULTIMATE guide to British food Dealing with homesickness positively A welcome note from the Garden Halls Warden Living with people who are not 'your people' Amali's Blog: Bloomsbury on a budget!
-A welcome note from the Eleanor Rosa House Warden Eleanor Rosa House - Instruction Manual
+January arrivals - Settling into London life Why my sports team made university amazing...
+What's Browzer?
+The ULTIMATE guide to British food Cost of LIVING in London Menu for January (catered halls) A welcome note from the Garden Halls Warden Amali's Blog: Bloomsbury on a budget!
+A welcome note from the Eleanor Rosa House Warden Eleanor Rosa House - Instruction Manual Best places to study in London How do I make my long distance relationship last?